SamuelBarnholdt/JarvisV2/Readme.md

 Completed gives you the amount of goals you have completed and how many goals you have left.

 UpdateGoals Updates completed goals.
-If several users want to check on same devis run reset first.
+If several users want to check on same device run reset first.

 Reset resets all goals.